MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-microsoft-teams.md

 ## Getting link previews

-To get a link preview for content in the Power BI service, follows the steps described below.
+To get a link preview for content in the Power BI service, follow the steps described below.

 1. Copy a link to a report, dashboard, or app in the Power BI service.
 For examples, use links from the browser address bar.